Frequently Asked Questions

 been checked by the Configuration Wizard.

-session log message only if error occurred on the Logging
+session log message only if error occurred on the Service

 when it may be worth reading them.